erikjs14/ourworldinnews/README.md

 On top of that it uses the following services:
 - [Google Firestore](https://firebase.google.com) for caching the results returned from the news APIs
 - [Google Secret Manager](https://cloud.google.com/secret-manager) for managing API keys
-- [Google Cloud Translate](https://cloud.google.com/translate) for translations of the article snippets
+- [Microsoft Azure Translator](https://azure.microsoft.com/services/cognitive-services/translator/) for translations of the article snippets
 - Various news APIs which can be queried by country and return top headlines

 All services are available in free tiers with usage limits.
 Because news api responses are cached in firebase, even those with query rate limits can be used.
+Google Cloud Translate was used before, but Azure offers a 4 times higher limit in its free tier.

 ## Run It Locally